Oracle Scratchpad

-I’ve just seen a note on Rob van Wijk’s blog where he investigates many more parameter values that can be used with the function.
+I’ve just seen a note on Rob van Wijk’s blog where he investigates many more format options that can be used with the function.

 ‘All’: Prints the Query block/Object Alias section, the Predicate information, and the Column Projection information after the basic plan.

-‘Advanced’: as for ‘All’, but also include the Outline information (the set of hints that will reproduce the plan).
+‘Advanced’: as for ‘All’, but also include the Outline information (the set of hints that will reproduce the plan) and the peeked bind variables used to optimise the query.

 ‘Outline’: prints just the Outline information and the Predicate information after the basic plan.

-I got the ‘Advanced’ one from one of the Oak Table members – I think it may have been Christian Antognini – and guessed the ‘Outline’ one when I saw that it was possible to get the outline from the advanced output.
+I got the ‘Advanced’ one from one of the Oak Table members and guessed the ‘Outline’ one when I saw that it was possible to get the outline from the advanced output.

 Nice to know 2 more parameter of display_cursor(), Thanks